-Partial exemption (from one assessment element of the programme):
+Partial exemption from one assessment element of the programme

-This applies to members of teaching staff who have previously successfully completed a similar professional development programme at another Higher Education Institution, and still wish to complete CPS and be awarded Fellowship of the HEA.
+This applies to members of teaching staff who have previously successfully completed a similar professional development programme at another UK Higher Education Institute or a similarly regulated higher educational environment, and still wish to complete CPS and be awarded Fellowship of the HEA.

-In this case, exemption from part of the CPS can be granted by the Programme Director in discussion with the Director of the AEC The maximum exemption that can be allowed is equivalent to one third of the credits for the whole programme, and will normally be in the form of exemption from the Critical Commentary element of the assessment in module CPS301.
+In this case, exemption from part of the CPS can be granted by the Programme Director in discussion with the Director of the AEC and the Dean of Learning and Teaching.
+The maximum exemption that can be allowed is equivalent to one third of the credits for the whole programme, and will normally be in the form of exemption from the Critical Commentary element of the assessment in module CPS301.

-Exemption from the CPS programme in its entirety:
+Exemption from the CPS programme in its entirety

-New members of staff are expected to complete CPS within the stipulated timeframe.
-However, if an equivalent qualification has been awarded from another HEI, permission must be sought for an exemption from the programme in its entirety from the member of staff's Head of Department and the Dean of Learning and Teaching.
+This applies to staff if an equivalent qualification has been awarded from another UK Higher Education Institute or a similarly regulated higher educational environment.
+Permission must be sought for an exemption from the programme in its entirety from the member of staff's Head of Department and the Dean of Learning and Teaching in consultation with the CPS Programme Director.
+A brief rational with supporting documentation needs to be provided in order to authenticate the claim.